-There is already some research in the area of checkpoint and migration solutions at the OO VM level; however, some existing solutions are embedded in the context of mobile agents and for that, are very limited; that is, they only portray a single thread on a very limited and controlled environment (e.g., MobileJikesRVM [8]).
-Other solutions either have efficiency problems (e.g., JavaGo [9], JavaGoX [10], Brakes [11], ITS [12], that have a performance penalty in applications runs exceeding an average of 300%), or they pass the responsibility to the programmer (e.g., Web Agent based Service Providing (WASP) [13], Object Broker Infrastructure for Wide Area Networks (OBIWAN) [14]) that must cooperate with the checkpointing mechanisms, which limits transparency, or are solutions in which completeness is not well addressed, and the problem is specifically related to the external state of an application (e.g., files, client sockets).
+There is already some research in the area of checkpoint and migration solutions at OO VM level, however, some existing solutions are embedded in the context of mobile agents and for that, are very limited, i.e. they only portray a single thread on a very limited and controlled environment (e.g. MobileJikesRVM [10]).
+Other solutions either: i) have efficiency problems (e.g. JavaGo [27], JavaGoX [26], Brakes [35], ITS [7], that have a performance penalty in applications runs exceeding an average of 300%); or ii) they pass the responsibility to the programmer (e.g., WASP [16], OBIWAN [15]) that must cooperate with the checkpointing mechanisms, which limits transparency; or are solutions in which completeness is not well addressed, and the problem is specifically related to the external state of an application (e.g. files, client sockets).

-This article provides a novel solution to Java applications with long execution times by incorporating checkpoint and migration mechanisms in a JVM (Jikes RVM [15]).
-It is able to checkpoint multithreaded applications, ensuring the checkpoint is a consistent snapshot of the execution taking into account thread concurrency and synchronization, while avoiding application pause by performing the checkpoint concurrently (or incrementally) alongside with the application execution.
+This article provides a novel solution to Java applications with long execution times, by incorporating checkpoint and migration mechanisms in a Java VM (Jikes RVM [3]).
+It is able to checkpoint multi-threaded applications, ensuring the checkpoint is a consistent snapshot of the execution taking into account thread concurrency and synchronization, while avoiding application pause by performing the checkpoint concurrently (or incrementally) alongside with the application execution.